ConnorScott-Ox/Professional-Profile/content/home/experience.md

 *	Demonstrating leadership in experimental design, planning, execution, and analysis. <br>
 <br>
-* Leveraging extensive expertise in human disease, neurobiology, and ex vivo investigations to advance preclinical drug programs by discovering suitable pharmacodynamic markers, determining target validation/engagement, and testing hypotheses to better understand how pharmaceutical mechanism of action.<br>
+* Leveraging extensive expertise in human disease, neurobiology, and ex vivo investigations to advance preclinical drug programs by discovering suitable pharmacodynamic markers, determining target validation/engagement, and testing hypotheses to further understand the mechanism of action of different pharmaceuticals.<br>
 <br>
 * Collaborating with the wider R&D team to evaluate biochemical, molecular, and in vivo endpoints and providing strategic guidance to drive the progression of preclinical drug development.<br>
 <br>